techidaily/site-win11/source/_posts/seven-keys-to-unlocking-the-full-potential-of-windows-software.md

 ## 2\.
 Update Apps

- You can also try to[update the problematic apps](https://www.makeuseof.com/update-apps-windows-11/) , since app updates contain bug fixes, security patches, and new features that can address issues causing malfunction.
+ You can also try to [update the problematic apps](https://www.makeuseof.com/update-apps-windows-11/) , since app updates contain bug fixes, security patches, and new features that can address issues causing malfunction.
 They can also help fix the vulnerabilities within the app, providing you with a more secure experience.

  You can install the latest available updates using the Microsoft Store if the program is available on the platform.
 Otherwise, you can also head over to the official website of the app and install the latest version from there.
 Several third-party apps also have a built-in update option within the interface that you can use.